The First Day of Class: Setting the Tone for the New School Year

 Setting The Tone For The New School Year

 For more than six years, I taught English as a foreign language (EFL) at a school in Thailand.
 Every year I attempted to set the tone for my classes for the new school year by doing the following during the first 50 minute period:

 1. Establish Rapport With Students:

-Our school classes began about May 18, and in most years were challenging because I had 11 different classes.
+Our school classes usually began on May 18, and in most years were challenging because I had 11 different classes.
 The classes were on both the fifth and sixth-grade levels.
 There were so many new names and faces to learn, and the students also had to get to know me.

 A teacher self-introduction is the first order of business when class begins.
 In the past, I have written my name and nationality on the whiteboard while introducing myself orally.
 I have also drawn a map of the United States on the board showing where I was born, grew up, and lived in the past.
 In some years, I attached a world map to the board and then had the students guess from which country I came.
 I would also let them guess my hobbies and interests before I revealed them to the students.
 This was the easy part.